 Millennials + Technology: The Good, the Bad and the Awkward

 Millennials - critics have scrutinized this generation from many angles in recent times, with varying conclusions.
 Narcissistic, demanding, and lazy seem to be common.
 Although these characteristics may speak some truth, they do not tell the whole story.
 One thing is for certain, Millennials have been immersed in technology practically since infancy.
 They have been raised in the midst of skyrocketing technological advances.
 I still remember as a child, a friend’s mother saying, “I wish that there was a way you could talk to your phone and it writes the text for you.”
-Nearly ten years later, this feature has become a staple in smartphones.
+Over ten years later, this feature has become a staple in smartphones.

 So how does technology impact millennials?